 These are some of the Twitter features users want now that Elon Musk owns it

-After months of uncertainty, Tesla CEO Elon Musk now officially owns the Twitter.
+After months of uncertainty, Tesla CEO Elon Musk now officially owns Twitter.

 In a tweet, Musk said Thursday he bought the site because "it is important to the future of civilization to have a common digital town square, where a wide range of beliefs can be debated in a healthy manner, without resorting to violence."